nidhitalastha/CG-Project/README.md

 # CG
-a mini progect using opengl and c++
+a mini progect using legacy opengl and c++